 Contact your doctor right away if you believe something is wrong.

-You will start to feel contractions during early labor.
-Some women start to get contractions as early as 24 weeks – these are known as Braxton-Hicks contractions and they don’t usually indicate the start of labor.
+Signs of Labor.
 Typically, a woman is considered “in labor” if she’s experiencing regular minute-long contractions, in approximately 5-minute intervals, for 60 minutes.

 Some other signs of labor include: